 Beginner Fence Location:

 You need a fence and seeds to begin Farming, but where do you start?
 The image below shows the location of beginner area Fence and Wheat NPC vendors.
 You can purchase Withered Wheat Seed from Camelia Loggia at the Loggia Farm for 220 silver each.
-It also shows the location of a Small Fence NPC, Martina Finto. ( I obtained the map’s background from somethinglovely.net Thanks Fam! )
+It also shows the location of a Small Fence NPC, Martina Finto.
+(For an interactive map, I use bdolytics.com )